-For organizations that want to get serious about introducing YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
+For organizations that want to introduce YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
 For each YaSM service management process, the YaSM Process Map describes in the form of a diagram the activities to be performed, the required inputs and the resulting outputs.
 Document templates in Word® format specify the typical contents of the various documents, policies and records produced in the YaSM processes.

 Hello, I am Stefan Kempter, and today I am going to present the YaSM® Process Map: a set of process diagrams and document templates for organizations that want to get serious about introducing YaSM.

 These diagrams and templates are the ideal tool for developing a sound understanding of service management best practice, and they will save you a lot of time and work when designing and documenting the service management processes in your organization.

 So you can get the process model as a set of Visio diagrams or as a complete ARIS process model.
 The contents are always the same.

 Since Microsoft Visio is a very popular application, I'm going to do today's presentation in Visio.

 But first I have a couple of slides here to explain the basic principle behind our product.
 That principle is actually quite simple:

 The YaSM® Process Map is a collection of process diagrams, neatly arranged in several layers of detail in the form of a pyramid:

 All in all there are some 120 process diagrams contained in the YaSM process model.